paulkarpenko/us-code-ui/uscode/title-11-bankruptcy/chapter-011-reorganization.md

 ### Statutory Notes

 #### References in Text
 The Railway Labor Act, referred to in subsec. (a), is act May 20, 1926, ch.
 347, 44 Stat.
-577, as amended.
-Title I of the Railway Labor Act is classified principally to subchapter I (§ 151 et seq.) of chapter 8 of Title 45, Railroads.
+577. Title I of the Railway Labor Act is classified principally to subchapter I (§ 151 et seq.) of chapter 8 of Title 45, Railroads.
 For complete classification of this Act to the Code, see [section 151 of Title 45](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title45-section151&num=0&edition=prelim) and Tables.

 #### Effective Date
 Pub.
 L. 98–353, title III, § 541(c), July 10, 1984, 98 Stat.
 391, provided that: “The amendments made by this section [enacting this section] shall become effective upon the date of enactment of this Act [July 10, 1984]; provided that this section shall not apply to cases filed under title 11 of the United States Code which were commenced prior to the date of enactment of this section.”